Gaultheria fragrantissima

 Gaultheria fragrantissima is a species of flowering plant native to southern and southeastern Asia.
-It is commonly known as dhasingre.
+It is commonly known as fragrant wintergreen or dhasingre.

 Description

 Gaultheria fragrantissima is a shrub or small tree.
 The flowering period of the plant extends from April to May.

+The form of the plant and the size and shape of its leaves can vary considerably based on its habitat.
+In forest understoreys and at forest margins it is typically a large shrub or small tree with large leaves.
+In drier and sunnier conditions, like exposed slopes and thickets, it is a small narrow-leaved shrub.

 Distribution and habitat

 Gaultheria fragrantissima ranges from India and Sri Lanka through Nepal, Tibet, and the Himlalayas to south-central China, and to Vietnam, Myanmar, Peninsular Malaysia, Sumatra, Java, and Bali.

 Gaultheria fragrantissima is native to montane tropical and subtropical forests from 1,375 to 2,650 metres elevation.
+It can be found in a variety of conditions, including in the understorey of mature forests and at forest margins on humus-rich moist soils, as well as on drier and exposed slopes among other shrubs.